 - General Lecture Sessions

-- Talks will be 40 minutes with 5 minutes for questions.
+- Talks will be 45 minutes total, including time for discussion and Q&A.

 - Hands-on Workshops